 - Contact the Office of Service-Learning for technical support and feedback.
 The Office Service-Learning is here to provide any needed support through your grant application process.
 We would be happy to discuss your proposal with you and provide feedback.
 We can also help with technical details, such as the budget or submission process.
 If you need assistance or have questions, please do not hesitate to ask!

-Proposals are due to email@example.com by 5:00pm on Friday, March 31, 2017.
-Late proposals will not be accepted.
+Proposals are due to email@example.com by 5:00pm on Tuesday, February 9, 2021.
+Late proposals will not be evaluated.